-- a) The name of the Enrollee. - b) The Enrollee's Medicaid identification number. - c) A description of the suspected fraudulent act. - d) A narrative report of the suspected fraudulent act. - e) If fraud, waste or abuse is suspected or confirmed. - f) Date of detection by the plan. - g) Recipient Medicaid number. - h) Current Status of the case.
+- a) The name of the Enrollee. - b) The Enrollee's Medicaid identification number. - c) A description of the suspected fraudulent activity. - d) A narrative report of the suspected fraudulent activity. - e) If fraud, waste or abuse is suspected or confirmed. - f) Date of detection by the plan.

+- g) Recipient Medicaid number. - h) Status of the case.